iyedb/iyedb.github.com/_posts/2014-04-26-cpp11-move-semantic.markdown

 do_something_with_file(std::move(file));
 {% endhighlight %}

-But this defeats the point the post ;)
+But this defeats the point of the post ;)